Distributed Indexing¶

 This is intentionally a storage-level model:

-- built segments are durable physical artifacts
+- physical segments are durable artifacts referenced by the manifest

 - the logical index identity is attached only at commit time